Tehmina124/CodeAlpha_Task3_File_Automation/README.md

 io
 ```

-Most file-processing functionality is powered by Python's built-in libraries.
+The project uses Python's built-in libraries for most of the file-processing and ZIP-generation functionality.

 ---